 Professor of Classics and Department Chair.
 She is the author of Ovid's Causes: Cosmogony and Aetiology in the Metamorphoses (Michigan, 1994) a commentary on Ovid's Metamorphoses 14 (Cambridge, 2009), and articles on Ovid, Roman Elegy, Roman gardens, and Statius.
 Her current research interests include ancient garden literature, gender, and the poetics of commencement.

 Hugh H. Obear Professor of Classics and Director of Graduate Studies.
 She is the author of a study of the cult of Artemis in Theocritus and Callimachus, Von den Toren des Hades zu den Hallen des Olymp (Brill, 2007) and co-editor of Archaic and Classical Greek Epigram (Cambridge, 2010), Triplici invectus triumpho - der römische Triumph in augusteischer Zeit (Franz Steiner, 2008), Ancient Greek Literary Epigram (Oxford, forthcoming) and The Materiality of Texts, (Brill, forthcoming).
 Her current research project with Andrej Petrovic is a large-scale diachronic study of belief in Greek religion, the first volume of which has appeared as Inner Purity and Pollution in Greek Religion.
 Vol. I: Early Greek Religion (Oxford, 2016).
 The second volume looks into the concepts of inner purity and pollution in later Greek religion (up to Iamblichus).
 She is also working on a commentary on Callimachus’ Hymn to Artemis for the Cambridge Classical Texts and Commentaries series.

-Professor of Classics and editor of the Greece and Rome journal.
-He is the author of Kommentar zu den Simonideischen Versinschriften (Brill, 2007), the co-author of Inner Purity and Pollution in Greek Religion: vol. I, Early Greek Religion, (Oxford 2016, with Ivana Petrovic) and of numerous articles on Greek epigraphy, religion, magic, cultural and literary history.
-Co-editor of Archaic and Classical Greek Epigram (Cambridge, 2010), and The Materiality of Texts (Brill, forthcoming).
+Andrej Petrovic is a Professor of Classics and editor of the Greece and Rome journal.
+He is the author of Kommentar zu den Simonideischen Versinschriften (Brill, 2007), the co-author of Inner Purity and Pollution in Greek Religion: vol. I, Early Greek Religion, (Oxford 2016, with Ivana Petrovic), co-editor of Archaic and Classical Greek Epigram (Cambridge, 2010, pb 2016), and of The Materiality of Texts (Brill, forthcoming), as well as of numerous articles on Greek epigraphy, religion, magic, cultural and literary history.
 He is currently working on the second volume of Inner Purity and Pollution, on Hellenistic verse-inscriptions, Greek sacred regulations, and cults and representations of bound divinities.

 Jenny Strauss Clay, William R. Kenan, Jr. Professor Emerita